Smoked Pellet Grill Brisket

 Turn up the temperature of your smoker to 250°F.

-If your brisket is not ready to wrap, still proceed with spritzing and raise the temperature of your smoker to 250°F, then wrap when you are ready.
+If your brisket is not ready to wrap, continue with spritzing and raising the temperature of your smoker to 250°F, then wrap when you are ready.

 brisket wrapped in butcher paper on the grill

-Once the brisket is wrapped there is nothing to do but wait until the temperature in the thickest part of the flat reaches between 200-203°F.
+Once the brisket is wrapped, you can wait until the temperature in the thickest part of the flat reaches 200 200-203°F.

 When you are temping the meat, push down with your probe and see how it feels.
 It should glide through with little resistance.